 To us process is paramount.
 We purposefully eschew a 'house style' in favour of a more explorative approach.
 We love difference and believe that by diversifying our means of exploration we will discover the vital ingredient that will differentiate each concept, the specific 'thing' that will set each project apart.

 We are also interested in materials and how they are put together.
-Our thinking on this is reductivist in nature, we have a "less is more" mentality, to borrow a Miesian maxim.
+Our thinking is reductivist in nature, we have a "less is more" mentality, to borrow a Miesian maxim.
 By this we mean, when considering all the elements of a project, we apply a process of distillation, a honing of all the constituent parts to leave only the essential ingredients.
 However, this attitude should not be confused with minimalism.
 We also love ornamentation - but only if it contributes meaningfully to the uniqueness of a space or object.